apioo/fusio-docs/docs/backend/api/connection/index.md

 Please take a look at the [adapter](https://www.fusio-project.org/adapter) to see a list of all available connections.
 It is also easy possible to develop your own custom connection.

+## Configuration

 ![connection_create](/img/backend/api/connection_create.png)

+### Name

+The name of the connection.

+### Class

+The connection class.
+Besides selecting an connection you can also enter a custom connection class by using the edit button.

+### Config

+All other input fields are action specific.

 ## Development